-The external assessment takes the form of an external assessment taken under supervised conditions, which is then marked and a grade awarded by Pearson.
-Learners are permitted to resit the external assessment during their programme by taking a new assessment.
+The external assessment is taken under supervised conditions, which is then marked and a grade awarded by Pearson.
+Learners are permitted to resit the external assessment once during their programme by taking a new assessment.
 However, as this is the terminal assessment for the qualification, learners can only use the external assessment results achieved in the same assessment series in which they are requesting certification for the qualification.
-Centres should ensure that certification is not requested for any learners who intend to resit the external assessment until the resit is completed as it is the first assessment used for certification that will inform performance table points.
-The external assessment comprises 40 per cent of the total GLH of the qualification and is weighted accordingly in the calculation of the overall qualification grade.
+For the options around certification when learners are resitting, please refer to the Tech Awards section of the Pearson website.
+The external assessment comprises 40 percent of the total GLH of the qualification and is weighted accordingly in the calculation of the overall qualification grade.
+Please visit the Tech Awards section of the Pearson website for more information on certification, including certification deadlines.